WANdisco/wandisco-documentation-ldm/docs/manage-metadata-migrations.md

 Click **View migration** to see more detail.

+### Pause a Hive migration

+When you start a Hive migration, the **Pause** button will be become available.
+Click it to pause the migration and suspend all current file transfer.

+Paused migrations can be [resumed](#resume-a-hive-migration) at any time.

+### Resume a Hive migration

+When you pause a migration, the **Pause** button will be replaced with a **Resume** button.
+Click it to resume the migration, which will continue from where it left off.

 ### Stop a Hive migration

 When you start a Hive migration, the **Start** button will be replaced with a **Stop** button.
-Click it to stop the migration and suspend all current file transfer.
+Click it to stop the migration and suspend all current file transfer indefinitely.

-### Resume a Hive migration
+A stopped Hive migration cannot be resumed.

-When you stop a migration, the **Stop** button will be replaced with a **Resume** button.
-Click it to resume the migration, which will continue from where it left off.

 ### Delete a Hive migration